pacojq/pacojq.github.io/_pages/portfolio.md

 Built as a core module in [_Project Attrah_](https://pacojq.github.io/games/attrah), its initial design and achitecture proposal was awarded [Most Innovative Cultural Project](https://www.culturaydeporte.gob.es/en/cultura/industriasculturales/mejores-proyectos/modernizacion-2019.html) of the year by the Ministry of Culture and Sports.

+It has been used in the narrative strategy game _[Songs of Steel: Hispania](https://store.steampowered.com/app/2603300/Songs_of_Steel_Hispania/)_, as the core system to handle the story events of the campaign.

 ### Abstract